directus/directus/docs/extensions/introduction.md

 ### Bundles

-[Bundles](/extensions/bundles) allow you to combine many small extensions into one large extension.
+[Bundles](/extensions/bundles) allow you to combine many extensions into one large extension.
 The benefit of this is that if your extensions share a lot of dependencies, bundles allow to share those between all you extensions inside the bundle and reduce the file size considerably when building.